GjinRexhaj/Quadratic-Integral-Calculator/README.md

 # QUADRATIC INTEGRAL CALCULATOR
-This is a relatively simple command-line application, which calculates the integral of a quadratic function with varying levels of precision depending on the specified tolerance.
+This is a relatively simple command-line application, which calculates the integral of a quadratic function over an interval with varying levels of precision depending on the specified tolerance.

 ## IntegralCalculator.java
 Driver class which contains main(), leftRiemannSum(), and quadratic() methods.